acorn-io/acorn-oss-workshop/steps/job.md

 }
 ```

-Run the application in "normal" mode then in "dev" mode to make sure the job is only run is this last configuration.
+First run the application in "normal" mode: you will notice is does not create dummy vote as the job is not triggered.

+Next stop the app, run it in "dev" mode and verify dummy votes are added by the job

 You can then remove the application and all its dependencies: